October 4, 2011: With the unveiling of the new iPhone 4s, Apple introduces the world to Siri.

 DARPA’s AI assistant

 At the time, the technology was nowhere near ready for prime time.
-It would stay that way until 2003, when U.S. military think tank Defense Advanced Research Projects Agency began working on an AI assistant project.
+It would stay that way until 2003, when U.S. military think tank Defense Advanced Research Projects Agency began working on an AI assistant.
 DARPA dreamed of a smart system that would help military commanders deal with the overwhelming amount of data they receive on a daily basis.

 To bring this system to life, DARPA approached SRI International about creating a five-year, 500-person investigation.
 At the time, it was the largest AI project in history.